Just like adults, children benefit significantly from activities that involve deliberate and consistent self-care.

 Sometimes we just need to be diverted from the sources of stress of everyday life, and evidence indicates that humor and fun can help lower stress levels.

-Play a funny board game, bake a cake together, solve a challenging puzzle, draw on a sidewalk with chalk, watch a funny movie, or build a couch fort and have a fight with pillows.
+Play a funny board game or a card game like Hearts, bake a cake together, solve a challenging puzzle, draw on a sidewalk with chalk, watch a funny movie, or build a couch fort and have a fight with pillows.

 However, it is important that when you are doing this, you are fully there in the moment with your child and focus on what you are doing.